- Working Group

 What happens next?Show more

-We would like to thank all those who have committed their time and expertise to progress a resolution for the Cape Peron Planning Investigation Area, particularly representatives on the Working Group and the Community Reference Group.
+We thank all those who have committed their time and expertise to progress a resolution for the Cape Peron Planning Investigation Area, particularly representatives on the Working Group and the Community Reference Group.